 We believe that the actions discussed above mitigate the substantial doubt raised by our recent operating losses and refinancing needs and satisfy our estimated liquidity needs 12 months from the issuance of the financial statements.
 However, we cannot predict, with certainty, the outcome of our actions to generate liquidity, including the availability of additional debt financing, or whether such actions would generate the expected liquidity as currently planned.
+The inability to obtain financing would raise substantial doubt about the Company's ability to continue as a going concern.
 Additionally, a failure to generate additional liquidity could negatively impact our ability to acquire units.